jupyter/roadmap/migration-to-python-3-only.md

 # TL;DR:

-  - ASAP: Fix Pip to refuse to install Python 3 only packages on Python 2.
+  - High Priority: Fix Pip to refuse to install Python 3 only packages on Python 2.
 Extremely high priority as we want pip version to be release and propagate after that.
-  - ASAP: Fix Setuptools to be able to express `requires-python` in `setup.py`.
+  - High Priority: Fix Setuptools to be able to express `requires-python` in `setup.py`.
   - June 2016 : Release IPython 5.0 LTS
     - Traitlets "LTS"
     - ipykernel LTS